obscure-com/TiCarousel/mobile/ios/documentation/index.md

 set to false, the carousel will stop scrolling naturally and, if `scrollToItemBoundary` is true, scroll back or forward to the nearest boundary.

+**transformOptions** : Dictionary, read/write

+Get or set transform options for the built-in carousel types.
+See the "Transform Options" section below for a list of which options can be set for each carousel type.

 **type** : Number, read/write

 The carousel display type.
 Must be one of the constants defined in the `TiCarousel`